Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Introduction

 MEMS LiDAR optics have the advantages of small size and low power consumption~\cite{tasneem2020adaptive, kasturi2016uav, kimoto2014development}.
 Our algorithmic and system design contributions beyond this are:

 \begin{itemize} \item We present the design of a novel LiDAR sensor adopting a MEMS mirror similar to this LiDAR MEMS scanner \cite{wang2020low}.
 This design enables wide non-resonant scanning angles for arbitrary orientations.
 We integrate this with two types of feedback (IMU and external sensors) to demonstrate quick and high-rate motion compensation.
-Figure~\ref{fig:futuristic} shows the design of our sensor.
+Fig.~\ref{fig:futuristic} shows the design of our sensor.

 \item We describe and geometrically characterize our sensor, showing that compensation in hardware can reduce the number of unknowns for proprioceptive and exteroceptive tasks.
 In a simulation, we characterize the effect of compensation delay and compensation rate to identify benefits for robot perception.
-The quantitative and qualitative results of these simulations are shown in Sect. \ref{sec:benefits}.

-\item We show UAV flight with a proof-of-concept hardware prototype combining external feedback with the MEMS mirror for egomotion compensation.
+The quantitative and qualitative results of these simulations are shown in Sec.~\ref{sec:benefits}. \item We present the compensation control algorithms for our LiDAR.
+We further characterize the performance of compensation control through experiments and simulations in Sec.~\ref{sec:novel_lidar_design}. \item We show UAV flight with a proof-of-concept hardware prototype combining external feedback with the MEMS mirror for egomotion compensation.
 We enable UAV flight by tethering the MEMS modulator to the other heavy necessary components, like the laser, photodetector, optics, the driver circuit, and the signal processing circuitry.
 The frequencies of the mirror modulation and IMU measurement are much higher than typical robot egomotion.
 Our prototype MEMS compensated scan system can perform such compensation in under 10 ms. Please see the accompanying video for proper visualization, and see Fig. \ref{fig:fvsc}.

 \item We provide an implementation of the sensor in the Gazebo simulator.
 Using this simulated sensor, we propose a framework to adapt modern LiDAR SLAM pipeline to incorporate motion compensation.
 We adapt a modern LiDAR SLAM pipeline LIO-SAM~\cite{shan2020lio} to incorporate motion compensation to use such a sensor and demonstrate the utility of such motion compensation.
-We will open-source the sensor implementation, the UAV simulation environment, as well as our LIO-SAM adaptations \footnote{\url{https://github.com/yuyangch/Motion_Compensated_LIO-SAM} } on publication.
+We have open-sourced the sensor implementation, the UAV simulation environment, as well as our LIO-SAM adaptations \footnote{\url{https://github.com/yuyangch/Motion_Compensated_LIO-SAM} } .

 \end{itemize}